Soupy Sales: Personal life and death

 Sales was married twice: first to Barbara Fox, from 1950 until their divorce in 1979.
 They had two sons, both of whom are rock musicians: bassist Tony Sales and drummer Hunt Sales.
 (Note: The brothers were the rhythm section for Todd Rundgren in the early '70s, then for Iggy Pop starting in the mid-'70s, and later were half the band Tin Machine with David Bowie and Reeves Gabrels, from 1988 to 1992.)
 In 1980, Soupy Sales married dancer Trudy Carson, who survived him.

 Sales died on October 22, 2009, at Calvary Hospice in Bronx, New York, aged 83, from cancer.
 He is buried at Kensico Cemetery in Valhalla, New York.

 Reruns

-Janet Oseroff was Sales' manager in the last years of his life, and she continues to represent his estate with Sales' wife Trudy.
-They license reruns of over 100 shows, including the entirety of The New Soupy Sales Show and the extant episodes from Sales' earlier black-and-white shows.
-Sales' shows have aired since 2011 on Jewish Life Television and since 2013 on Retro Television Network, the latter airing once a week.
-As of 2025, JLTV offers a 24/7 free ad-supported streaming television channel devoted to Sales's programs.
+Janet Oseroff was Sales's manager in the last years of his life, and she continues to represent his estate with Sales's wife Trudy.
+They license reruns of over 100 shows, including the entirety of The New Soupy Sales Show and the extant episodes from Sales's earlier black-and-white shows.
+Sales's shows have aired since 2011 on Jewish Life Television and since 2013 on Retro Television Network, the latter airing once a week.
+As of 2026, JLTV offers a 24/7 free ad-supported streaming television channel devoted to Sales's programs.